Brayden Lenius

-Brayden Lenius (born December 19, 1996) is a former Canadian professional football wide receiver.
+Brayden Lenius-Dickey (born December 19, 1996) is a former Canadian professional football wide receiver.
 He played college football for the New Mexico Lobos and Washington Huskies.
 He has also been a member of the Atlanta Falcons of the National Football League (NFL) and the Saskatchewan Roughriders of the CFL.

-High school career
+Early life

 Lenius played for the Carson Graham Eagles in North Vancouver.
 He then moved to the Los Angeles area to play for the Chaminade College Eagles for his grade 12 year.

 College career

 Lenius played college football for the Washington Huskies from 2014 to 2017.
 He did not play in 2016 and used a redshirt season.
 He graduated from the University of Washington and transferred to the University of New Mexico to play for the Lobos in 2018.